Taking Gabapentin To Get High

 - Psychedelic-type experiences in much larger doses

 These seemingly enjoyable side effects can turn on users.
-There are many reports that abusing gabapentin can also lead to zombie-like states.
+Many reports abusing Gabapentin can also lead to zombie-like states.

 Gabapentin suppresses nerve pain, essentially calming users.
-It’s often abused with opioid painkillers, like oxycontin, oxycodone or Vicodin.
-Benzodiazepines, such as Xanax or Alprazolam, medications prescribed for anxiety have also been popular with recreational gabapentin users.
+Abusers take them with opioid painkillers, like oxycontin, oxycodone, or Vicodin.
+Benzodiazepines, such as Xanax or Alprazolam, are also popular with recreational gabapentin users.

-- The use of gabapentin as cutting agent in heroin has spiked.
+- The use of Gabapentin as a cutting agent in heroin has spiked.

-Misusing gabapentin, opioids or benzodiazepines, alone or in combination is extremely dangerous.
-As the British Journal of General Practice study reports, “Like opiates, gabapentin is fatal in overdose; unlike opiates, there is no antidote…” In other words, Narcan, used to revive patients suffering an opioid overdose, will not work if the opioid is mixed with a sufficient amount of Gabapentin.
+As the British Journal of General Practice study reports, “Like opiates, gabapentin is fatal in overdose; unlike opiates, there is no antidote…”

-Recreational Gabapentin use is widely considered to be ‘safe’ by users because the chances of overdosing are low when compared to other drugs.
+Recreational Gabapentin users believe it is ‘safe’ because the chances of overdosing are low when compared to other drugs.
 Most adult medical users of Gabapentin take much less than the approved daily maximum.

-Mixing alcohol with Gabapentin is risky for Gabapentin users because both alcohol and Gabapentin cause sedation, loss of balance, and a suppression of brain activity.
+Mixing alcohol with Gabapentin is risky for Gabapentin users because both alcohol and Gabapentin cause sedation, loss of balance, and brain activity suppression.

 Taking high doses of Gabapentin with alcohol can result in unpleasant symptoms like nausea, dizziness, skin rashes, headaches, and erratic blood sugar levels.
-Drinking alcohol and taking Gabapentin can also make users feel anxious, agitated, and in extreme cases, experience seizures.
+Drinking alcohol and taking Gabapentin can also make users feel anxious, agitated and experience seizures in extreme cases.

-Some of off-label uses are for conditions such as the following:
+Some off-label uses are for conditions such as the following: